Cross-Layer Vision Smoothing: Enhancing Visual Understanding via Sustained Focus on Key Objects in Large Vision-Language Models: Cross-Layer Vision Smoothing

-We analyze the uncertainty and convergence of the model's responses, with results shown in Figure~\ref{fig:unc}.
+We analyze the uncertainty and convergence of the model’s responses, with results shown in \cref{fig:unc}.
 From the left panel, we observe a strong correlation between convergence and uncertainty: as uncertainty decreases, the model progressively completes visual perception and begins constructing semantic information.
 Both point-biserial correlation and logistic regression analyses, shown in the right panel, further confirm statistical associations between these measures.
 Based on these observations, we use uncertainty to determine whether the model has completed visual perception.
-Since this process is completed by at least the middle layers, we introduce uncertainty detection starting from the $(L+1)/2$-th layer to avoid unnecessary computations.
-Visual attention smoothing is terminated in subsequent Transformer layers once the uncertainty falls below the threshold $\delta$.
+Once the uncertainty falls below the threshold $\delta$, Visual attention smoothing is terminated in subsequent Transformer layers.